BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

 - use `dotnet watch --no-hot-reload`
   - since watch is not reliable with hot reload (causing confusing bugs)
   - Just uses watch with file watcher and will work more reliably when making simple code updates.
 Will restart itself with another dotnet run on changes instead of hot reloading (a little slower but more reliable)
+  - Note that if you do some things like add a new controller, you need to restart the command/server
 ### global.json
 - If you need to make a project with an older dotnet sdk version or to specify the version explicitly, create a global.json
 - `dotnet new globaljson`